cupy/cupy/docs/source/compatibility.rst

 - Supporting optional packages/libraries may be done in minor updates (e.g. supporting h5py in optional features).

 .. note::
-   The installation compatibility does not guarantee that all the features of Chainer correctly run on supported environments.
+   The installation compatibility does not guarantee that all the features of CuPy correctly run on supported environments.
    It may contain bugs that only occurs in certain environments.
    Such bugs should be fixed in some updates.